 Bright but stubborn, Morkies are moderately easy to train.

 Bright but stubborn, Morkies are moderately easy to train.
 While their intelligence makes it almost effortless for them to learn tricks and commands, their hardheaded ways can make the process tiring.
 They need a gentle and patient person to work with them during training sessions.
 Harsh methods will cause the Morkie to balk and shut down, not to mention that this type of dog training is known to be counterproductive for all animals.
 Training sessions should always be happy and fun times filled with yummy rewards and excited praise.
-With positive training techniques, the Morkie can be a wonderful student and you’ll be impressed with the results.
+If you rely on positive training techniques, the Morkie can be a wonderful student and you’ll be impressed with the results.

 Morkies are happy-go-lucky dogs and are playful, despite their tiny size.
 Those miniature bodies hold a lot of spirit and character!
 They love to play and will run around the house fetching toys and balls or hightail it around the backyard with the kids.
 Because the Morkie is so small, he does best with adults and older children.
 Little kids, as much as they’re well-behaved, tend to play carelessly and can inadvertently hurt a fragile Morkie during play.
 As for other household pets, Morkies will also get along well with other small dogs and cats.
 Larger dogs should be avoided as they could injure Morkie simply by playing rough.
 We all know how big dogs tend to be completely unaware of their size!
 That’s bad news for your sweet and fragile little Morkie.

-While their size makes them ideal pets for apartment dwellers, Morkies can be a problem because he loves to bark.
-When left alone, he will bark until someone comes home to be with him, which doesn’t exactly curry favor with neighbors.
-This separation anxiety can pose a problem so having an owner who can bring the Morkie with them when they leave is beneficial.
+While their size makes them ideal pets for apartment dwellers, Morkies can be a problem for your neighbours because they love to bark.
+When left alone, this little yapper will bark until someone comes home to be with him, which doesn’t exactly curry favor with neighbors.
+This separation anxiety can pose a problem so having an owner who can bring the Morkie with them when they leave is quite beneficial.
 Better yet, a person who is at home much of the time would be best.
 Or at least, Morkies deserve a family where, at any given time, one of the caretakers is at home.

 Common Health Problems

-The most common issue seen with Morkies are eye, ear and oral health problems typical of the breeds that this cross derives from.
+The most common issue seen with Morkies are eye, ear, and oral health problems typical of the breeds that this cross derives from.
 They are also predisposed to collapsed trachea and reverse sneezing.
-Hypoglycemia, portosystemic shunt and patellar luxation has also been diagnosed in this hybrid breed.
+Hypoglycemia, portosystemic shunt, and patellar luxation have also been diagnosed in this hybrid breed.

-Although a small dog, the Morkie is quite energetic.
+Even though they are small dogs, the Morkie is quite energetic.
 He doesn’t require too much exercise.
-A brisk walk in the morning and an evening stroll will provide the Morkie with the exercise he needs to stay healthy and fit.
+A brisk walk in the morning and an evening stroll will provide the Morkie with all of the exercise he needs to stay healthy and fit.
 Of course, he will also need to have playtime.
 He’ll gladly chase a ball or other toys down a hallway in an apartment or romp and frolic inside of a grassy backyard.
 Morkies should never be left off leash to play unless he is in a securely fenced area.
 Even then, you should monitor your dog at all times.
 There have been many cases where a flying predator such as an owl or an eagle snatched a small breed dog from their own yard and carried them away.
 If you live in an area where these birds are known to roam, pay particular attention not to leave your pooch unattended!

 While they’re not a high maintenance breed, without enough exercise Morkies will become bored and destructive.
 They will bark incessantly and destroy your property.
 Many people don’t realize just how destructive these little guys can be!
 They can easily rip couch cushions to shreds, dig at the base of doors until his paws are bloody and the door is damaged or urinate and defecate all over the house.
 No dog owner wants to come home to that.
 Sometimes, this destructive behavior stems from their separation anxiety.
 Morkies do best when they have a stay-at-home parent to hang out with and have fun.
 However, sometimes the reason for this destructive behaviour is mere boredom.
 Morkies are intelligent dogs that need an outlet for all that smarts.
 If they are not challenged, they can get bored and destructive fairly quickly.
 Don’t neglect this hybrid’s need for mental exercise!
 Make sure to leave them with puzzle toys when you’re not around or provide another source of fun for them.
 Like…say…a furry companion!

 There is no defined coat style or color defined for the Morkie because it is a crossbred dog.
 For the most part, the coats are soft and rather long.
-The colors usually range from solid white to black and tan and every color and combination in between.
+The colors typically range from solid white to black and tan and every color and combination in between.
 Although this might bother some people, because they can’t know what to expect with each litter, designer dog breed fans find this charming.
 The unpredictable diversity is what makes these pooches so special!

-Grooming is necessary regardless of the coat style of the Morkie.
+Regardless of your Morkie’s coat style, they will need regular grooming.
 This crossbreed needs to be brushed several times a week to keep the coat from matting or tangling.
 Both of the parental breeds have a low-shedding and silky fur that needs a lot of care.
 This hybrid is no different.
 In addition to routine brushing, a monthly bath with a quality shampoo and conditioner is important for keeping the coat and skin of your Morkie lush and healthy.

-Morkie puppies are cute and downright adorable but they can be hurt or killed quite easily.
-Hugging them too tightly or rolling on top of them in bed can be fatal for this little dog.
+Morkie puppies are incredibly cute and adorable, but they can be hurt or killed quite easily.
+Hugging them too tightly or rolling on top of them in bed can be fatal for this fragile little pup.
 Caution should always be taken when handling such a fragile puppy.
 Even as they grow older, you’ll need to be careful around them!
 That’s why it’s best to bring a Morkie into a home without young children or big dogs who might accidentally hurt this little guys.
 They require a gentle touch.